aspose-tasks/Aspose.Tasks-Documentation/java/getting-started/product-overview/_index.md

 ### **Platform Independence**
 Use Aspose.Tasks for Java to build any type of 32-bit or 64-bit Java applications that can be run on any machine having Java Runtime installed.
 Aspose.Tasks for Java can be used in a variety of applications including Web as well as Desktop applications.
 ### **Performance and Scalability**
-Ported from its equivalent .NET version, Aspose.Tasks for Java is a stable API that can be deployed on the server as well as client side with applications.
+Ported from its equivalent .NET version, Aspose.Tasks for Java is a stable API that can be deployed on the server as well as client-side with applications.
 No other modules or services are required for its functionality.
 ## **Technical Support**
 Aspose provides unlimited free technical support for all its products.
 The support is available to all users, including ones running an evaluation.

-If you need help, [**visit the Aspose.Forums**](http://www.aspose.com/community/forums/default.aspx).
+If you need help, [**visit the Aspose.Forums**](https://forum.aspose.com/).
 Post your question in the Aspose.Tasks forum and it will be answered within a few hours.

 When expecting a reply in the forums, please allow for time zone differences.
 ### **Reporting an Issue**
 If you have an issue, follow these simple steps to make sure it is resolved efficiently:

 - Make sure you use the latest version of the product before reporting an issue.
-See the [Aspose.Tasks for Java download page](http://www.aspose.com/community/files/72/java-components/aspose.tasks-for-java/default.aspx) to find out about the latest version.
+See the [Aspose.Tasks for Java download page](https://downloads.aspose.com/tasks/java) to find out about the latest version.
-- Have a look through the [forums](http://www.aspose.com/community/forums/default.aspx), this documentation Wiki and the [API Reference](/pages/createpage.action?spaceKey=tasksjava&title=Aspose.Tasks+for+Java+API+Reference&linkCreation=true&fromPageId=22284902) before reporting an issue.
+- Have a look through the [forums](https://forum.aspose.com/), this documentation Wiki and the [API Reference](https://apireference.aspose.com/tasks/java) before reporting an issue.
 Your question may already have an answer.
 - When reporting an issue, please include the original document and possibly a fragment of your code that causes the problem.
-If you need to attach multiple files, zip them into one.
-It is safe to attach your documents in the forums since only you and Aspose's developers have access to attached files.
+If you need to attach multiple files, ZIP them into one.
+It is safe to attach your documents in the forums since only you and Aspose's developers have access to the attached files.
 - Please try to report one issue per thread.
 If you have another issue, report it in a separate thread.

 Aspose does not provide technical support over the phone.
 Phone support is only available for sales and purchase questions.